Cyclamen persicum Care Indoors, Propagation, Common Problems and Solutions

 Light Requirements

-Turn the pot regularly to ensure the plant receives light on all sides for even growth.
+Turn the pot regularly to ensure the plant receives light on all sides for even growth and prevent lopsided growth.

 Watering

-Water Cyclamen liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist but not soggy.
+Water Cyclamen liberally in the growing season while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to prevent rotting, yellowing and leaf fall.

-Cut down on watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
+Cut down on watering in the dormant season to keep the soil slightly moist.
+Do not allow the soil to dry out completely to prevent wilting, yellowing and leaf drop.

-Avoid wetting the foliage and water from the bottom or use the immersion method as wetting the foliage can lead to crown and stem rot disease.
+Avoid wetting the foliage; water from the bottom or use the immersion method as wetting the foliage can lead to fungal diseases and death of the plant.

-Cyclamen Plant grows best in cool temperatures between 10-180C.
-Keep it from cold and hot draughts to avoid sudden changes in temperature.
+Cyclamen persicum thrives in cool temperatures of 10-180C.
+Keep it from drafts to avoid sudden changes in temperature which can result in stunted growth and leaf drop.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust as well as discourage pest and disease infestations.

-How to Care for Cyclamen Plant after flowering
+How to Care for Cyclamen persicum after flowering

-After flowering is over and the foliage turns yellow, cut back the Cyclamen stems.
+After flowering is over and the foliage turns yellow, cut back the stems.

 Place the plant in a cool dark place and maintain the soil barely moist for about 6-8 weeks.
 Withhold feeding during this period.